lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 # Manage high growth offers through APIs

-As explained in the [High growth offer use cases](./high_volume_discounts.md#high-growth-offer-use-cases) section, a reseller and a customer need to perform various steps to provide MOQ offers to customers.
+As explained in the [High growth offer use cases](./high_volume_discounts.md#high-growth-offer-use-cases) section, various steps need to be performed to provide MOQ offers to customers.
 This section identifies the APIs necessary to achieve this objective:

 - [Preview renewal offers](#preview-renewal-offers)
 - [Update subscription](#update-subscription)